IABTechLab/uid2docs/docs/ref-info/ref-tokens.md

 # UID2 Tokens and Refresh Tokens

-When a publisher sends a user's <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> (email address or phone number) to the UID2 Operator, whether via one of the UID2 SDKs or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint, the UID2 Operator returns a <a href="glossary-uid#gl-uid2-token">UID2 token</a> with associated values, including a refresh token.
-The token is an alphanumeric string.
-Each time a token is generated from DII input, the token value is different.
-Because of the way UID2 works, different instances of activity, on browsers, CTV, and electronic devices such as phone and tablets, can still be matched to the same <a href="glossary-uid#gl-raw-uid2">raw UID2</a> generated from the user's DII, even though the token might be different.
-The token is designed to protect against reverse engineering that might reveal the original email address or phone number.
+When a publisher sends a user's <Link href="../ref-info/glossary-uid#gl-dii">DII</Link>&#8212;hashed or unhashed email addresses or phone numbers&#8212;to the UID2 Operator, whether via one of the UID2 SDKs or the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint, the UID2 Operator converts the DII to a <a href="glossary-uid#gl-raw-uid2">raw UID2</a>, encrypts it into a <a href="glossary-uid#gl-uid2-token">UID2 token</a>, and returns the UID2 token with associated values, including a refresh token.
+The publisher can then use the UID2 token in the bidstream.

-The UID2 token has a short life.
-Along with the UID2 token, the UID2 Operator sends a <a href="glossary-uid#gl-refresh-token">refresh token</a> that the publisher can use to generate a new UID2 token.
-If the UID2 token is not refreshed before the refresh token expires, it becomes invalid.

 ## UID2 Tokens: Key Information